 Then, take the grate off.
 Again, you’ll probably need to remove some screws to do this.
 Once you’ve loosened it, lift the grate away so that you can have better access to the rest of the unit.
 If there’s just a little bit of loose dirt inside, you might choose to simply brush it away with a cloth or brush, but if there’s significant caked-on dirt, use a hose to spray down the component.
 Next, take a comb specifically made for air conditioners and comb the fins so that they’re all sitting straight.
 You can find this tool in many hardware stores,

 You should also clean away any water that’s left behind from spraying the equipment down.
 You can use a couple of rags, some paper towels or some old bath towels to do so.
 Finally, put the grate back on the unit and firmly attach it using the screws you removed earlier.

 Now, it’s time to test your system.
 Turn the thermostat completely off before you throw the air conditioner’s circuit breaker switch in the electrical panel back on.
 Then, return to your thermostat and reset it to the cooling position.
 Everything should work just fine.

 For anyone who wants to take good care of their air conditioner, cleaning it is one of the simplest steps.
 It reduces energy costs and extends the life of the system.
 If you’re not inclined to do it yourself, remember that Smedley Service is always available to Layton residents.
 When we maintain an air conditioner, we do much more than merely clean it.
-We also repair and install cooling systems and offer the same full range of options for heating equipment.
+We also repair and install cooling systems and offer the same full range of options for heating services and equipment.
 You can also count on us to look after your indoor air quality and your entire plumbing system.
 Call us today to discuss any of those services.